kathmanducoder/echo-webserver/README.md

 # echo_webserver

 ## Description
-A web server that echo backs the HTTP request by adding CSS style to it using Bootstrap frontend framework.
+A web server that echoes back the HTTP request by adding CSS style to it using Bootstrap frontend framework.

 ## Installation
 The project comes with a Makefile.
 Please follow the steps below to make the executable and launch the server.